Lawyers and advocacy groups advise members of the LGBTQ+ community to take precautions under Trump’s executive order

 Forty-one percent of LGBTQ+ students have seriously considered suicide, according to the CDC’s 2023 Youth Risk Behavior Survey, which highlights many significant health disparities for LGBTQ+ youth compared with their cisgender and heterosexual peers.

-“No matter a person’s political beliefs, we know, from our research and from what LGBTQ+ young people tell us, that policies like these take a damaging toll on LGBTQ+ young people’s mental health,” said Janson Wu, senior director of state advocacy and government affairs at The Trevor Project, a nonprofit focused on suicide prevention among LGBTQ+ youth.
+“No matter a person’s political beliefs, we know, from our research and from what LGBTQ+ young people tell us, that policies like these take a damaging toll on LGBTQ+ young people’s mental health,” said Janson Wu, vice president of advocacy and government affairs at The Trevor Project, a nonprofit focused on suicide prevention among LGBTQ+ youth.

 “Supporting young people’s health and well-being transcends politics, and we urge all elected officials and the media to understand the dangers that anti-LGBTQ+ policies and rhetoric pose for LGBTQ+ youth across the country.”

-Note: This story has been updated to reflect a source’s title change.